jsmanrique/grimoirelab-user-guide/docs/install/docker-compose.md

 * projects.json
 * setup.cfg

-Docker-Compoes is by default configured to look for these files in the 'default-grimoirelab-settings' folder.
+Docker-Compose is by default configured to look for these files in the 'default-grimoirelab-settings' folder.

 ```bash
 $ cd ../default-grimoirelab-settings
 ```

+The configuration is the same for all ways of installing GrimoireLab and thus explained in [the general installation page](./..).

 ## Error Handling